 - Dash red pepper flakes optional

-- 1 - 2 tablespoons toasted sesame seeds optional
+- 1 tablespoon toasted sesame seeds or as desired

 Instructions